Barrier Frustration is a Common Issue

 - Maintain the training.
 Your dog developed the behavior for a reason, and it can creep back into their mind if you let it.
 Randomly do recalls and heeling around the area.
 Have a friend walk by with their dog as a controlled “test” of how your training is going.

-If you follow these tips, you should find that your dog is much better behaved in your backyard.
+If you follow these tips, you should find that your dog much better behaves in your backyard.
 If you are struggling with fence fighting or other types of barrier frustration, give us a call and let us help.